 Beverages are just as varied.
 Giant copper cauldrons of mulled wine enhance the already festive medieval ambiance.
 Hot spiced mead from Edinburgh is another winner, and comes with a pretty ceramic mug.
 And there’s no shortage of free liquor samples around the market.

 Winchester Christmas Market typically runs from around November 22 to December 22.
-Since Winchester an easy day trip from London on the train, it can get quite crowded on weekends.
+Since Winchester is an easy day trip from London on the train, it can get quite crowded on weekends.
 I recommend going during the week if you can, though note that the market closes at 6pm from Sunday-Thursday.
 Check here for the exact dates and times.

 Things to Do in Winchester

 Winchester is one of the most historic towns in England.
 It was the capital of the Kingdom of Wessex and home of King Alfred the Great.
 This legendary ruler defeated the Viking invaders of the 9th century and converted their leader to Christianity.
-He also unified the seven Anglo-Saxon kingdoms, founded the the English navy, and had books translated into the English language.
+He also unified the seven Anglo-Saxon kingdoms, founded the English navy, and had books translated into the English language.
 Alfred’s grandson, Athelstan, would become the first king of England.

 Winchester Cathedral